calscoo/csaia_python/README.md

 # csaia_python
-This is the backend logic for Citizen Science Ariel Image Aggregation (CSAIA)
+Python - The backend for the Citizen Science Ariel Image Aggregation (CSAIA).